BITFORCE-IT/WildFlyApp/README.md

 Copy you’re JEE application package (.ear,.war,.sar) into the repository folder.

 Open the "Dockerfile" with your favorite text editor.
 Uncomment and change the ADD my application line.
-To copy your application package into the container.
+To copy your application package into the image.

     ADD Application.ear /opt/jboss/wildfly/standalone/deployments/Application.ear

-Build the container running the build command inside the repository folder.
+Build the image running the build command inside the repository folder.

     docker build -t my-wildlfy-app .